StuartRiffle/ragtag-tiger/README.md

 # Usage

 ### Launching
 Run the program using the script `ragtag.sh` (or `ragtag.bat` for Windows) in the root of the repo.
 It's easier than typing `python ragtag-tiger.py` every time.
-I would recomment just putting it in your path, so you can run **RAG/TAG Tiger** from any directory.
+I would recommend just putting the repo root in your path, so you can call **RAG/TAG Tiger** from any directory.

 The simplest way to perform a RAG query would be:
 ```